cmalven/craft-clear-template-cache/README.md

-# Craft Clear Template Caches
+# Craft Clear Template Cache

 Craft plugin to add a "Clear Template Caches" widget for the Dashboard.